How Fasting Influences Your Genes

 Epigenetics unveils that our daily habits, such as intermittent fasting, wield the power to modulate gene activity—effectively switching some genes on or off in harmony with environmental cues.

-Manipulating what and when we consume, akin to selecting routes on a map, directs our internal mechanisms towards pathways that enhance well-being.
+Manipulating what and when we consume directs our internal mechanisms toward enhancing well-being.

-Opting for intermittent fasting, we communicate with our bodies, triggering mechanisms that pave the way toward enhanced well-being.
+By opting for intermittent fasting, we communicate with our bodies, triggering mechanisms that promote enhanced well-being.

 Fasting's Role in Gene Regulation

 Focusing specifically on fasting shows us an exciting avenue for health optimization through gene regulation.
-When you fast, your body shifts from burning glucose for energy to ketones—a cleaner fuel source produced by the liver during periods of low food intake.
+When you fast, your body shifts from burning glucose for energy to ketones—a cleaner fuel source produced during periods of low food intake.

 The Health Benefits of Fasting on Genetic Levels